-Madison Bankruptcy Lawyers & Attorneys
+Madison Bankruptcy Lawyers & Bankruptcy Attorneys

-Call us today!
-(256) 945-0502
+Call us today at (256) 945-0502

 If you, like thousands of other Americans, are overwhelmed with debt and seeking relief, count on our Madison bankruptcy lawyers to consult with you, in person or over the phone.
 Currently, our Madison bankruptcy attorneys charge a fee of $850 for most Chapter 7 bankruptcy filings in Madison County and the surrounding areas.
 There is also a filing fee of $335.00 that the Bankruptcy Court charges when the case is filed.
-There is also a small fee for pulling your credit report (normally about $30), and there are 2 courses: a debt management and a credit counseling course that you need to complete.
-The combined cost for both courses are around $45 and each one usually takes about an hour to do online.
+There is also a small fee for pulling your credit report and there are 2 courses: a debt management and a credit counseling course that you need to complete.
+The courses usually takes about an hour each to do online.

-The combined costs (including attorney fees, filing fees, and all additional fees) to file a Chapter 7 bankruptcy are typically about $1260 with our Madison bankruptcy lawyer.
+The combined costs (including attorney fees, filing fees, and all additional fees) to file a Chapter 7 bankruptcy are typically about $1280 with our Madison bankruptcy lawyer.
 If your case has no assets involved, then a Chapter 7 bankruptcy may very well be a simple process.
 The main concerns in a Chapter 7 are qualifying to file and ensuring all assets are protected.
 Qualifying to file is based on household income and family size.
-Call our local Madison County bankruptcy lawyer today for more information.
+Call our local Huntsville bankruptcy lawyer today for more information.

 Bankruptcy Lawyers in Madison